AlainMoretti/cli-wrapper/README.md

 We decided to build this small project using Python and the [pexpect](https://pexpect.readthedocs.org/en/stable/) module.

 ##What does cli-wrapper do ?
-###It automates login and let you interact with the device
+###It automates login and let you interact with a remote device
 ```
 user@m32e:~/cli-wrapper$ cli.py -u username -w password -r csr1000v-1  -x telnet